 An initial test was conducted on May 7, with a fireball explosion seen from Alamogordo Army Air Field, some 60 miles away.
 The radioactivity was low enough to allow several hours of unprotected exposure.
 Then, came the big one on July 16.
 Sitting next to the assembled July 16 bomb known as the "Gadget" is chemist Donald.
 It was a solid spherical core but a very deadly one when completed.
 It was raised onto a tower that stood on four legs that went 20 feet into the ground, with concrete footings.
 Atop it was an oak platform, and a shack made of corrugated iron that was open on the western side.
 It was hauled up with an electric winch.
 A truckload of mattresses was placed underneath in case the cable broke and the Gadget fell.
 A seven-man arming party, consisting of scientists Kenneth Bainbridge of Harvard, George Kistiakowsky, Joseph McKibben and four soldiers drove out to the tower to perform the final arming.
 Actual special lens.
 To test the Gadget required some 250 personnel from Los Alamos to work at the Trinity site.
 My gratitude to Michael Lennick for the educational video which comes from a PBS special "Dr. Teller's Very Large Bomb".
 Several displays from the Bradbury Museum.
 A bust of Dr. J. Robert Oppenheimer by the late Santa Fe sculptor, Una Hansbury.
 Entrance to the Bradbury Museum.

-December of 1942, as related in vol 2 of A Toast For You and Me, America’s Participation, Sacrifice and Victory, Prof Enrico Fermi produced the first chain reaction that can create a huge explosion.
-A cittical mass of uranium or plutonium would produce the chain reaction that if controlled would produce energy but if uncontrolled creates the very prowerful explosion.
+December of 1942, as related in vol 2 of A Toast For You and Me, America’s Participation, Sacrifice and Victory, Prof Enrico Fermi produced the first chain reaction that created a huge explosion.
 The pond.
 To be cont.